Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_choosing_the_right_storage_class_for_your_needs/guide.en-gb.md

 ### Object Storage - Cold Archive class (S3 compatible)

 The Cold Archive storage class is an archival storage class.
-Also existing on its own as [a dedicated product at OVHcloud](/pages/storage_and_backup/object_storage/cold_archive_getting_started), Cold Archive is also available as a class in a general-purpose object storage container.
+Also existing on its own as [a dedicated product at OVHcloud](/pages/storage_and_backup/object_storage/cold_archive_getting_started) (bucket-level granularity), Cold Archive is also available as a class in a general-purpose object storage container.
 Cold Archive is designed for long-term data storage and data archiving with a very low cost per GiB-hour and per GiB restore fee.
-Indeed, data in the Cold Archive class are not available in real-time and need to be restored before being available.
+Indeed, data in the Cold Archive class is not available in real-time and needs to be restored before being available.

 ### Comparison Table